OpenNebula/docs/source/marketplace/sunstone_marketplaces/sunstone_marketplaces.rst

 .. _sunstone_marketplaces_details:

-Check details of a marketplace
+Check Details of a Marketplace
 --------------------------------------------------------------------------------

 Select a marketplace and click on Info tab to see the details of a marketplace: